bloominstituteoftechnology/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases are databases that can include references that point to one another.
+SQL is a language that exists to query and manipulate databases.

 - [ ] Why do tables need a `primary key`?

+  Tables need a primary key so that they have a reference value that isn't changed so that they can always be referenced.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  You need a third intermediary table to manage a many to many relationship.

 ## Minimum Viable Product